ai-driven-dev/ai-driven-dev-community/agents/agile.md

    - Version control platform with Continuous Integration (CI)
    - Containerization (can be optional depending on the specifications)

+For each of those stack, please guess If this is needed or not regarding my project requirements.

 3. Selection Criteria:
+   - My project requirements from the template we filled together
    - Performance: The solutions should be fast and efficient.
    - Ease of Use: User-friendly and quick to implement.
    - Cost-Effectiveness: Affordable options are preferred.